Parikirui/Ghana-Naming-Culture/README.md

 The website system (Kiruis-Portfolio) has no known bugs.

 ## Technologies Used
-The system was built using the following technologies:
+The web-based system was built using the following technologies:

 HTML5
 CCS3